MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-dr-content.md

 The architecture incorporates the following components and capabilities:

-- **[Azure Stack HCI (22H2)][azs-hci]**.
-[Azure Stack HCI](https://azure.microsoft.com/products/azure-stack/hci) is a hyperconverged infrastructure (HCI) cluster solution that you can use to host virtualized Windows and Linux workloads and their storage in a hybrid on-premises environment.
+- **[Azure Stack HCI, version 22H2][azs-hci]**.
+[Azure Local](https://azure.microsoft.com/products/azure-stack/hci) is a hyperconverged infrastructure (HCI) cluster solution that you can use to host virtualized Windows and Linux workloads and their storage in a hybrid on-premises environment.
 You can configure the stretched cluster with 4 to 16 physical nodes.
 - **[Storage Replica][storage-replica]**.
 Storage Replica is a Windows Server technology that enables volume replication between servers or clusters for the purpose of disaster recovery.
 - **[Live migration][live-migration]**.
 Live migration is a Hyper-V feature in Windows Server that allows you to seamlessly move running virtual machines (VMs) from one Hyper-V host to another without perceived downtime.
 - **[Cloud Witness][cloud-witness]**.
 Cloud Witness is a Failover Cluster quorum witness that uses Microsoft Azure Blob Storage to provide a vote on cluster quorum.